netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_wsdl_module.rst

         *(added in 2.6.0)*
       -
-      - The target Netscaler instance ip address to which all underlying NITRO API calls will be proxied to.
+      - The target Citrix ADC instance ip address to which all underlying NITRO API calls will be proxied to.

         It is meaningful only when having set ``mas_proxy_call`` to ``true``
     * - mas_proxy_call